akka/akka/akka-docs/rst/java/testing.rst

 Watching Other Actors from Probes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A :class:`JavaTestKit` can register itself for DeathWatch of any other actor:
+A :class:`TestKit` can register itself for DeathWatch of any other actor:

 .. includecode:: code/jdocs/testkit/TestKitDocTest.java
    :include: test-probe-watch